GLARE: A Dataset for Traffic Sign Detection in Sun Glare: Conclusion and Future Works

 This paper introduces GLARE, a traffic sign dataset with a focus on sun glare and how it affects the recognition of traffic signs in such conditions.
 The dataset includes 2,157 images with corresponding bounding box annotations of traffic signs across 41 classes from the Orlando area.
 The GLARE dataset has a specific focus on images with sun glare present, which affects both human drivers and cameras for autonomous driving systems.
 Our baseline benchmarks have shown that sun glare has a noticeable effect on the ability of current architectures to detect traffic signs.

 The GLARE dataset is the beginning of future research on traffic sign detection in naturally noisy conditions and the removal of sun glare as well.
 We believe this dataset can be used as a testing set for entire sun glare removal using the U-Net architecture~\cite{unet}, as seen in previous work removing sun flares from images~\cite{sunflare}.
 We also believe this dataset can be extended to include traffic signs in other noisy or abnormal conditions, such as rain, fog, and night-time driving.
-Such an extension could be used to create and train architectures that can detect traffic signs with greater precision in a wider variety of conditions, whether through image restoration or detection and recognition alone.
+Such an extension could be used to create and train architectures that can detect traffic signs with greater precision in a wider variety of conditions, whether through image restoration or detection and recognition alone. {Finally, we believe this dataset can be used to assist in the development of object detection architectures that can detect objects well despite localized noise, as possibly evidenced by TOOD.}